Ten home remedies to get rid of whiteheads

 Benzoyl peroxide has strong anti-bacterial properties and can reduce inflammation.
 It can also help dry up excess oils.

 Benzoyl peroxide is found in many different facial and body washes, toners, creams, and spot treatments.
+Various products are available to purchase online.

 Because it can lead to dryness and irritation, people should start with products that only contain 2 percent benzoyl peroxide, and use them once a day.
 The concentration and frequency of use can be increased over time.